mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-derby-council.markdown

 <p>If we did ever want to sell on the data collated, we have the control and social responsibility to anonymise it and be honest and transparent about the sale.
 Money would also be ploughed back into the public.
 If we’d used a carrier, even if they did give us access to the data we wouldn’t be able to do this.</p>
 <hr>
 <div class="mdl-typography--text-center">
-<p><i>Cucumber Tony is a cloud based WiFi management platform for businesses.
+<p><i>CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a></i></p>
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a></i></p>
 <div class="mdl-typography--text-center">
-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>
 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>
-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>
 </div>
 <hr>
 </div>